Chapter 7 Bankruptcy – Discharging Your Debts

 - Giving you a fresh start on your financial life within a few months

+At Madoff & Khoury, LLP, we pride ourselves on providing straightforward, compassionate advice.
+The only way to be sure of your options is to call us at 508-543-0040 for a free consultation in our Foxborough, Massachusetts offices.
 The attorneys of Madoff & Khoury have decades of experience helping individuals and companies take full advantage of their debt relief options.
-Contact us for a free consultation.

 I have heard that the bankruptcy laws have changed, and so people can longer eliminate their debt.
 Is that true?